Scholarships and funding

 If the word “scholarship” is not in the award title and there is no mention of academics in the award description, you must meet the following criteria to be eligible for a non-academic service award for 18W:

 You must submit your application by 4:00pm on September 24, 2018.
 In your online application, be sure to:

 - upload your one-page resume

 - provide an accompanying statement (350-word maximum) for each award to which you wish to apply

 - provide details of your estimated budget for the 2018/19 Winter Session if you are applying to any awards that list financial need as one of their criteria (refer to the downloadable budget planner for guidance)

 Once you start your online application you CANNOT save a draft to return to at a later time.
 Please be prepared to complete the entirety of your application in one sitting.
 We recommend that you prepare your responses in advance and then paste them into your application when you are ready to submit it.
 Incomplete or late applications will not be reviewed.

 Merit-based awards are generally awarded at the start of the academic year and are based on academic achievement.

-Year-end prizes are awarded to recognize academics and achievement during a particular school year.
+Year-end awards recognize academics and achievement during a particular school year.

 External awards based on various criteria are available are available to BCom students as well as the public at large.